twisted/twisted/docs/projects/core/howto/udp.rst

 Connected UDP
 -------------

-A connected UDP socket is slightly different from a standard one -- it can only send and receive datagrams to/from a single address, but this does not in any way imply a connection.
+A connected UDP socket is slightly different from a standard one as it can only send and receive datagrams to/from a single address.
-Datagrams may still arrive in any order, and the port on the other side may have no one listening.
+However, this does not in any way imply a connection, as datagrams may still arrive in any order, and the port on the other side may have no one listening.
 The benefit of the connected UDP socket is that it it **may** provide notification of undelivered packages.
 This depends on many factors, almost all of which are out of the control of the application, but it still presents certain benefits which occasionally make it useful.

 Unlike a regular UDP protocol, we do not need to specify where to send datagrams and are not told where they came from since they can only come from the address to which the socket is 'connected'.

 .. code-block:: python

     from twisted.internet.protocol import DatagramProtocol
     from twisted.internet import reactor

     class Helloer(DatagramProtocol):

         def startProtocol(self):
             host = "192.168.1.1"
             port = 1234

             self.transport.connect(host, port)
             print "now we can only send to host %s port %d" % (host, port) self.transport.write("hello") # no need for address

         def datagramReceived(self, data, (host, port)):
             print "received %r from %s:%d" % (data, host, port)

         # Possibly invoked if there is no server listening on the
         # address to which we are sending.
         def connectionRefused(self):
             print "No one listening"

     # 0 means any port, we don't care in this case
     reactor.listenUDP(0, Helloer())
     reactor.run()

 Note that ``connect()``, like ``write()`` will only accept IP addresses, not unresolved hostnames.
 To obtain the IP of a hostname use ``reactor.resolve()`` , e.g.::

     from twisted.internet import reactor

     def gotIP(ip):
         print "IP of 'example.com' is", ip
         reactor.callLater(3, reactor.stop)

     reactor.resolve('example.com').addCallback(gotIP)
     reactor.run()